-All inquiries and requests for accommodation should be submitted to the director of academic operations and compliance, who serves as a resource for students with disabilities, verifies and maintains documentation, considers accommodation requests, and determines reasonable accommodations.
+All inquiries and requests for accommodation should be submitted to the associate vice president for student success and faculty engagement, who serves as a resource for students with disabilities, verifies and maintains documentation, considers accommodation requests, and determines reasonable accommodations.

+Associate Vice President for Student Success and Faculty

-Ms. Karen Hoffman Director of Academic Operations and Compliance National American University 5301 Mount Rushmore Rd.
-Rapid City, SD 57701 Telephone: (605) 394-4805 Fax: (605) 721-5241 khoffman@national.edu
+Engagement National American University

+5301 Mount Rushmore Rd.

+Rapid City, SD 57701

+Telephone: (605) 679-4374 Fax: (605) 721-5241

+joyler@national.edu